jciurc/interview-scheduler/README.md

-# Interview Scheduler
+## About

 Interview Scheduler is a single page App built in JS that utilizes React and PostgreSQL.
 It simulates a web portal that allows students to view and book appointments with instructors.
+<sub>disclaimer - this project was built for educational purposes only as part of the curriculum at Lighthouse Labs - Web Dev Bootcamp</sub>

 ## Features